howtographql/howtographql/content/backend/graphql-ruby/9-summary.md

 ---
 title: Summary
-pageTitle: "Building a GraphQL Server with Ruby - Tutorial Summary"
+pageTitle: "Building a GraphQL Server with Ruby Backend Tutorial"
-description: A quick summary of what you learned in this tutorial
+description: "You learned how to build a GraphQL server with graphql-ruby & Ruby and best practices for filters, authentication, pagination and subscriptions."
 ---

 In this tutorial you learn how to handle [GraphQL](http://graphql.org/) in a [Ruby](https://www.ruby-lang.org/en/) project via [GraphQL Ruby gem](http://graphql-ruby.org/).

 We covered: